 The MS4 Permit is re-issued every five years, typically imposing more stringent requirements on a wider range of development.
-These requirements are adopted in the City's Land Development Manual; Storm Water Standards Manual and apply to both private development and public improvements.
+These requirements are adopted in the City's Land Development Manual and in the Storm Water Standards Manual and apply to both private development and public improvements.

-There is an increased reliance on Low Impact Development (LID) strategies to meet the MS4 Permit requirements and TMDL as well.
+There is an increased reliance on Low Impact Development (LID) strategies to meet the MS4 Permit requirements and total maximum daily load as well.
 Examples of LID techniques are bioretention cells, green roofs, porous pavement, infiltration basins and biofiltration planters.

-Gas, Electricity, Wireless Communications Facilities, and Street lights
+Public Utilities, Wireless Communications Facilities, and Street Lights